Enjoy Mango Season in Hawaii and some delicious recipes (updated)

+Mangoes have a long harvest season that starts May until October with the peak happening around July and you’ll find them in all the markets and fruits stands around the islands.
 Did you know that there are over 60 varieties of mangoes growing in Hawaii?
 Not only are they eaten fresh but used in many sweet and savory dishes including meats, fish, vegetables and even incorporated into delicious breads and pastries.
-Mangoes have a long harvest season with the peak happening around July and you’ll find them in all the markets and fruits stands around the islands.

-Even though there are over 60 varieties grown, the most common for commercial mangoes grown are the Hagen, Pirie and Rapoza varieites that have extra flavor and minimal fibre on each fruit.
+Even though there are over 60 varieties grown grown in Hawaii, the most common for commercial mangoes grown are the Hagen, Pirie and Rapoza varieties that have extra flavor and minimal fiber on each fruit.

 Mango trees start to flower winter time from December to April with the first signs of fruit developing in May with the peak in July and even as late as October.
 You’ll find mangoes in many backyards, but they prefer dry and hot environments to fruit the best tasting mangoes on the islands.
 The growing season in Hawaii is nice with a good production cycle which gives us plenty of mangoes to eat from early summer until early fall.

-When they are finally in season, you’ll find the best mangoes at a local farmers market or popular grocery stores like Foodland, KTA, Sack and Save and even Whole Foods selling the best locally grown versions.
+When they are finally in season, you’ll find the best mangoes at a local farmers market, roadside stands or popular grocery stores.
+In Hawaii this includes popular stores like Foodland, KTA, Sack and Save and even Whole Foods selling the best locally grown versions.

 Besides eating mangoes fresh from a market, there are so many local favorite dishes that use mangoes in sweet or savory dishes.
 Check out some of the favorite recipes below.